 - Bitcoin transactions are securable and not censorable making it a transparent network

-The reasons not to buy bitcoin is that it is not yet properly regulated and it is not known what the international countries will decide about BTC, will they regulate it or will they totally ban it
+The reasons not to buy bitcoin is that it is not yet properly regulated and it is not known what the international countries will conclude about BTC, will they regulate it or will they forbid it

 How much is 1 Bitcoin?

-Bitcoin price keep on varying just like traditional stocks, you can see below how much worth is 1 Bitcoin
+Bitcoin price keeps on fluctuating just like traditional stocks, you can see below how much worth is 1 Bitcoin

-Is bitcoin legal or not vary from country to country, However bitcoin is yet not accepted as legal tender in any country
+Is bitcoin legal or not vary from country to country, However bitcoin is yet not endured as legal tender in any country

-Legal tender is defined as a currency like dollor, euro etc which are widely accepted and properly regulated by the world banks and Governments around the world
+Legal tender is defined as a currency like dollars, euro, etc which are widely accepted and properly regulated by the world banks and governments around the world

-Bitcoin cryptocurrency is not accepted as a legal tender anywhere in the world yet in many countries bitcoin is legal to be used as a payment option if both parties agree to make their transaction in Bitcoin
+Bitcoin cryptocurrency is not admitted as a legal tender anywhere in the world yet in many countries bitcoin is legal to be used as a payment option if both parties accept to make their transaction in Bitcoin

 - The United States